Turnage-Digital/Lister/ARCHITECTURE.md

 - New modules follow: Domain + Application + Infrastructure.Sql; wire in Host.
 - Access stores exclusively via their unit of work abstractions; do not inject `IListsStore`, `IItemsStore`, etc. directly into handlers or services.
+- Endpoint controllers in `*.Application` are single-purpose: define one controller per MediatR command/query to avoid accumulating "fat controllers" over time.

 ## Persistence & Mutation Flow